LITW-Refined-New-Stories/Streams/README.md

 # Streams

 **__D I S C L A M E R :__** *This fork adds modiciations to depcreate the mod and make it compatible with JAVA 17+!
-That means that with this fork the mod will not longer generate new rivers but keeps the existing ones to not destroy your existing work.*
+That means that with this fork the mod will not longer generate new rivers but keeps the existing ones to not destroy your existing work.
+This mod is intented to be used explicitely with my [Farseek fork](https://github.com/Pilzinsel64/Farseek)!*

 The Streams mod introduces real flowing rivers, with a true current, to Minecraft.
 These rivers are generated in the world using custom non-decaying flowing blocks and are much larger than anything the